Posted Thursday 6th February 2020

 This time has truly highlighted our constant appreciation for everyone that works at the NHS and the incredible work they do day in day out, and in a time of national crisis like this, they continue to put their lives on the line.
 Once this period is over we want to give back to those who have worked so tirelessly throughout, starting with a free family day out for NHS workers.
 See more here.

 Please be assured that we are pro-actively contacting all upcoming bookings to either rearrange their jump or confirm a refund.
 We have updated our FAQ’s if you need some further information and someone will be available on our online chat throughout the closure period.

-We do not yet know when we will re-open, but we will continue to assess and monitor the situation and we will post updates every week.
+We’re now working hard on preparing our parks for re-opening and implementing new processes to keep you safe.
+We do not yet know when we will re-open, but we will continue to monitor the guidance and update you in due course.
 Thank you for your support during this difficult time and we look forward to getting back to freejumping.